 If you walked into a hallmark, a local pharmacy, or a stationary shop back in the 1980s and 1990s, the Sandylion display the definition of childhood joy.
 If you were lucky to live in Canada or some parts of Latinamerica and Europe, you might have come across large acrylic displays that held massive wheels of stickers on continuous rolls.
 You would pull out the length you wanted, and the store clerk would cut them with scissors along the perforated lines into those perfect 2″ x 2″ squares, which collectors call “modules” or “mods.”
+And the best part?
+These weren’t only plain kromekote prints.
+They came in pearly, fuzzy, and prismatic varieties!

 The Most Popular Vintage Sandylion Sticker Finishes